 The world is changing, and changing fast.
 How we interact with technology is changing us as people.
 It’s changing business.
-It’s changing branding.
+It’s changing branding and brand development.

 Exponential growth in AI, machine learning and a pervasive desire for personalised experiences has contributed to the rise of ever-human like chatbots and voice-based programs.